ManuMS125/Instagram-Automation/README.md

-This is an automation project which is mainly based out of Instagram.!!
+This is an automation project which works on Instagram, all the activities of Instagram can be done here.